-Accopanying music: What a Wonderful World ~ Louis Armstrong
+Accompanying music: What a Wonderful World ~ Louis Armstrong

 Lembah Beringin, (Literal English trans; Banyan Valley), is a township located in the district of Hulu Selangor, well beyond the outskirts of Klang Valley.
 The name may sound familiar to those who live in Selangor, and many would shrug the place off as probably similar to many of the other towns in the state.
-In reality, Lembah Beringin is far from the usual pocket of shop-lots and residences, but a massive graveyard of more than one thousand abandoned houses, forgotten for over two decades.
+In reality, Lembah Beringin is far from the usual pocket of shop lots and residences, but a massive graveyard of more than one thousand abandoned houses, forgotten for over two decades.
 A true ghost town of Selangor.

 A graveyard of decaying houses.

-Around 50-minutes drive from Kuala Lumpur, Lembah Beringin could be accessed through two routes, the main PLUS highway or the more isolated back road that links to Kerling and Kuala Kubu Bharu.
+Around 50-minutes of driving from Kuala Lumpur, Lembah Beringin could be accessed through two routes, the main PLUS highway or the more isolated back road that links to Kerling and Kuala Kubu Bharu.
 The township itself is quite isolated, with forest surrounding Sungai Tinggi Dam on the west, and miles of estate land on the other sides.

 Location: Lembah Beringin from KL.

 Our trip started off at KM 410.3 of the North-South Expressway (PLUS), through Exit 120 Persimpangan Lembah Beringin.
 As the name implies, the exit took us straight into the entrance of the township.

 Upon exiting the highway, we were greeted with rows of Kemboja trees on the roadside.
 A curious (and fitting!) landscaping choice, as Kemboja trees are normally planted in Malay Muslim graveyards and frequently associated with the supernatural.

 Exit 120, with the lane visibly more littered with debris and dry leaves.